Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What to know about AI-supported focus suggestions before changing a face yoga routine" belongs in the blog because it explains the decision before the download.
-For "What to know about AI-supported focus suggestions before changing a face yoga routine", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
-This article gives context for "What to know about AI-supported focus suggestions before changing a face yoga routine", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Routine change check: AI supported focus suggestions" belongs in the blog because it explains the decision before the download.
+For "Routine change check: AI supported focus suggestions", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
+This article gives context for "Routine change check: AI supported focus suggestions", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway